What is it and how can it help?

 A debt management officer will be appointed to handle your case and it is there job to challenge any expenditure they see as unnecessary.

-If an agreement cannot be reached and or the debt is ignored completely, enforcement action will be taken by HMRC.
+If an agreement cannot be reached and/or the debt is ignored completely, enforcement action will be taken by HMRC.
 This is done so they can collect the money owed.
-There are various ways this is done, see our guide here on HMRC enforcement action, for more information.
+There are various ways this is done.
+For more information see our guide here: HMRC enforcement action.

 So, all in all, do your best to avoid enforcement action and contact HMRC as soon as a payment has been missed or in advance of the payment deadline if you know you will be unable to pay.
 Delaying these sorts of priority payments will only make the problem worse.